cacheMon/libCacheSim-python/docs/src/en/faq.md

 2. Get an error message like "cannot find Python package" when building.

-    The reason is that when building a Python binding package, we need the header and other necessary modules.
+    The reason is that building Python bindings requires Python's development headers and libraries.

-    If you can install software directly,
+    If you have administrative privileges, you can use your system's package manager to install the required package.
+For example:

-    ```shell
+    *   **Debian/Ubuntu**: `sudo apt install python3-dev`
-    [sudo] apt install python3-dev
+    *   **RHEL/CentOS/Fedora**: `sudo yum install python3-devel`
-    ```
+    *   **macOS**: Installing Python with Homebrew (`brew install python`) is usually sufficient.

-    If not, please install Python somewhere and set environment variables to help the building system find them.
+    Alternatively, if you installed Python in a custom location, you must set environment variables to help the build system find it.
+Remember to replace the placeholders in the command below with your actual paths.

     ```shell
     export CMAKE_ARGS="-DPython3_ROOT_DIR=${Python3_ROOT_DIR} -DPython3_INCLUDE_DIR=${Python3_INCLUDE_DIR} -DPython3_EXECUTABLE=${Python3_EXECUTABLE}"